binkley/homebrewery-files/tuckers-kobolds.md

 ### Balancing the Challenges

 Dangers and traps are throughout the dungeon and may be more challenging than expected.
-Specific items or circumstances may have their own DC checks and saving throws.
 Active searching can locate a trap or hazard with an Intelligence (Investigation) or Wisdom (Perception) check.

 - _**Mundane Checks (DC 19):**_ Use DC 19 for checks to spot physical traps (like a pit or false wall).
 - _**Magical Checks (DC 23):**_ Use DC 23 for checks to spot magical traps (like a Glyph of Warding).